 “Second, feeding at the breast might promote better self-regulation because breastfed infants learn to stop feeding when they are full, whereas bottle-fed infants, regardless of what is in the bottle, are often encouraged to empty the bottle, and do not regulate their own milk intake.”

 Azad said over time this may make it more difficult for infants to regulate how much food to take in when they’re hungry.

 “This could lead to poor self-regulation and higher weight gain even after weaning,” Azad explained.
 “Feeding at the breast also promotes mother-infant bonding, which has important health and psychosocial benefits.”

 In the United States, the number of children and adolescents with obesity has tripled since the 1970s.
-One in three children is overweight or obese, and Azad says most of those are already overweight before entering preschool.

 “It is clear that obesity prevention strategies must focus very early in life,” she said.

 Dr. Joan Younger Meek, chair of the American Academy of Pediatrics’ Section on Breastfeeding, says breastfeeding can be a part of a helpful foundation for an infant’s healthy development.